 Japanese encephalitis presence: yes

-Cutaneous leishmaniasis presence: endemic
+Cutaneous leishmaniasis presence: non-endemic

-Visceral leishmaniasis presence: some reported cases
+Visceral leishmaniasis presence: endemic and problematic

 Onchocerciasis presence: non-endemic

 Typhoid fever presence: strongly endemic